 "And who knows but that you have come to your royal position for such a time as this?” ...
 Esther 4:14

 See those 1937 yearbook pages above?
 Well, a young woman outside my window looked like she'd stepped right off of one.
-She strolled the sidewalk along our hedge.
-As she reached the center point, a hundred sparrows from our feeders wooshed and swirled over her head, making her smile while she continued down the street.
+She strolled the sidewalk along our hedge and as she reached the center, a hundred sparrows from our feeders wooshed and swirled over her head, making her smile while she continued down the street.

 Oh, what I glimpse from my kitchen window!

-And I renewed my desire to not only make our yard special for Tom and myself, but for our neighbors, too.
-With some work and a bit of money I can create a magical addition to our neighborhood-- a quiet, but colorful place, a pleasing yard for the eyes of people probably tired of this shooting-of-the-week world in which we live.
+With some work and a bit of money I can create a magical addition to our neighborhood-- a quiet, but colorful place, a pleasing yard for the eyes of people tired of this shooting-of-the-week world in which we live.
 I can make the fluttering of sparrows' wings available to lift their hearts on an ordinary afternoon.

 My goal?
 To leave this house and yard better for my having lived here.

-And that simple happening yesterday also reminded me of this: Since God's got me in this world now, He will equip me to handle what's going on now.
+And that simple happening yesterday also reminded me of this: Since God's got me in this world now, He will equip me to handle what's happening now.

-He can enable me to find the good in Life.
-Keep me from wishing things were different or that I'd lived in an earlier decade.
+He will enable me to find the good in Life.
+Keep me from wishing days away or that I'd lived in an earlier decade.

 "...but where sin increased, grace abounded all the more," ...
 Romans 5:20